spettersson/splunk4patientprivacy/data_guide.md

 [my_sourcetype]
 EXTRACT-<class> = <regular expression> #the class is a unique identifier for the field extraction - i.e, no two field extractions can have the same class.
 ```
 **Note:** The regular expression for each `EXTRACT` must include a capturing group.
 Only the portion that matches the capturing group will be assigned as the field value, and the group name will become the field name that can be referenced in a search.
-Also, for the same sourcetype, no two field extractions can have the exact same capturing group, as it will result in field collision.
+Also, for the same sourcetype, no two field extractions can have the exact same group name, as it will result in field collision.

 ### What is a Field Alias?
-A field alias allows for renaming of an already extracted field, resulting in a new field without modifying or replacing the original field.
+A field alias allows you to rename an already extracted field, creating a new field without modifying or replacing the original.

-When Splunk automatically extracts fields from your events, the field names are based on the keys in the events.
-Chances are that these field names won't follow the standard naming convention that is desired.
+When Splunk automatically extracts fields, the field names are based on the keys in the events.
+Chances are that these field names don't align with the field names that the use cases require to function.
 To solve this, you can create field aliases to standardize (i.e., normalize) the field names.

 Just like field extractions, field aliseses are typically scoped to a specific sourcetype and thus defined in `<my_addon>/default/props.conf` within the sourcetype stanza.
 ```ini